Skip to main content

 Dates and guest count can be changed on booking sites

-Paranormal Tip: Book rooms the cellars and basement areas are considered the epicenter of betty price's haunting for the best chance of supernatural encounters!
+Paranormal Tip: Book rooms near the cellars and basement areas are considered the epicentre of betty price's haunting for the best chance of supernatural encounters!

 Contact Details